cangiremir/awqatsalah-go/README.md

-# AwqatSalah API Go Client
+# AwqatSalah API Client for Go

 A go client for the Awqat Salah API.